► Toyota's big electric plans

 It also gets a restyled nose, new wheels, new upholstery, and the biggest info screeen of any RAV4 at nine inches.

-With us later this year, it’s the second most powerful car in the Toyota range, behind the Supra, and the third fastest, behind the Supra and the GR Yaris.
+Launching in 2020, it’s the second most powerful car in the Toyota range, behind the Supra, and the third fastest, behind the Supra and the GR Yaris.

 Read more about the new RAV4 hybrid here